-The provider involved would be notified of decisions 3 or 4; however, notification is not considered necessary for 1 or 2.
+The provider involved would be notified of decisions three (3) or four (4); however, notification is not considered necessary for one (1) or two (2).

-All items reviewed are placed in the provider's file and made available to the credentials committee at the time of recredentialing.
+All items reviewed are placed in the provider's file and made available to the credentialing committee at the time of recredentialing.